ki4jgt/Book-of-the-Damned/README.md

 64. Nobility isn't a ruleset for the swine; it's doing the right thing when everyone else refuses.
 65. You must believe that you're the one to change things -- we all must!
 Otherwise, what's the point?
 66. Learn to turn minor setbacks to your advantage.
+67. Truth keeps all; nothing is wasted.
-67. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
+68. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
 It is, because Truth is all things.
-68. It doesn't go away just because you refuse to see it.
+69. It doesn't go away just because you refuse to see it.
-69. If you want something, don't be afraid to ask for it.
+70. If you want something, don't be afraid to ask for it.
-70. Get up and do it again.
+71. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.